Unity Asset Store

 ACCESS_FINE_LOCATION permission to the "AndroidManifest.xml".
 It enables the web view to use the location information.
 To get the location actually, you also need to call

 LocationService.Start (opens new window) before you open a web page.

 # Gradle Build

-Settings in this section will be used to modify the
+You can use settings in this section to modify the

 # Adds Kotlin

 Whether Kotlin runtime should be added to the project.
 UniWebView for Android is written in Kotlin and you need the runtime in your project to run the code.
 It is on by default.
 If any other packages of your project is already adding this, you can opt-out this option to skip adding Kotlin to the project.